 Informational Insights: I See You

-The facial recognition tech is also getting better at estimating a person’s age, the company says.
+(CNET, US) The facial recognition tech is also getting better at estimating a person’s age, the company says.

 Amazon’s controversial facial recognition technology, called Rekognition, has a new skill.
 It can now spot fear.
 The company says it recently launched updates to Rekognition’s facial analysis features, including improved age estimation and the addition of fear to its emotion detection.

 “We have improved accuracy for emotion detection (for all 7 emotions: ‘Happy,’ ‘Sad,’ ‘Angry,’ ‘Surprised,’ ‘Disgusted,’ ‘Calm’ and ‘Confused’) and added a new emotion: ‘Fear,'” according to an update from Amazon on Monday.
 “Lastly, we have improved age range estimation accuracy; you also get narrower age ranges across most age groups.”